Confused young woman on mobile phone shrugs.

 There are different types of secured Lines of Credit you can consider based on the collateral you have to offer.
 These include:

+Home equity line of credit.
 With a home equity line of credit (HELOC), you're borrowing money based on the value of your home.
 Your credit limit is calculated as the appraised value of your home minus the amount you owe on your mortgage.

 In order to open the credit line, you'll offer your house as collateral, which means you risk losing it if you can't repay what you borrowed.

+Business line of credit.
 If you need revolving credit for business purposes rather than personal ones, you can apply for a business line of credit.
 Similar to a home equity line of credit, your business serves as the loan collateral.

+Car title line of credit.
 If you don't own a home or business but you do have a paid-off vehicle, you may be able to apply for a credit line using your car as collateral.
 With these types of secured personal loans, you can keep driving your car despite handing over your title to the lender.

-However, your lender will keep the title and repossess the vehicle if you can't repay what you borrow.
+Alternative secured lines of credit.
 In addition to using your car, home, or business as collateral, you might find a lender that accepts other valuable assets in exchange for a secured line of credit.
 These assets might include rare collectibles, RVs, boats, and jewelry, among other things.

 Advantages of a secured Line of Credit